KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework11.md

 6 degree is 0
 ```

-The pair of simples graphs above aren't isomorphic because they don't share vertices of the same degree. $\checkmark$
+The pair of simples graphs above aren't isomorphic because they don't share equal number of vertices with the same degree. $\checkmark$

 - (b)